Mamica Kastrioti: Service in the League of Lezhë

 During her brother Skanderbeg's rebellion against the Ottomans, Petrelë Castle was under the command of Mamica.
-The Castle was an integral part of the signaling and defense network of Krujë Castle, with the fortresses communicating through signal fires.
-She was described as an astute and able leader who excelled many male chieftains in battle.
+The castle was an integral part of the signaling and defense network of Krujë Castle, with the fortresses communicating through signal fires.
+She was described as an astute and able leader who surpassed many male chieftains in battle.

 In 1455 her husband, Karl Muzakë Thopia, died in the Siege of Berat.

 Family and Issue

 Mamica married Karl Muzakë Thopia, on January 26th, 1445.
 The pair had six children, four sons and two daughters: